JLPT N5

 Collocations and Patterns

-Common Confusion
+Common Mistakes

 Example Sentences

-He was born in a remote village.
+He grew up in a small village.